Blog 29

 En route we tried to locate the watershed, a higher point in the landscape where no water flows across it.
 The watershed determines the direction of the water flowing off it – streams on the west side of the watershed flow west, to the Little Pamir River, and streams on the east side flow to the east, draining into Lake Chakmaktin.
 It is a particularly important landmark relating to the bifurcation of the Chelab – the land feature that forms a barrier to the Chelab Stream and may have caused it to bifurcate.
 Due to the complexity of the landscape, including the conundrum of rivulets on the Little Pamir, the watershed is particularly difficult to define.
 We didn’t locate it exactly at the time but by studying satellite maps later, and with the team’s observations, I think I may have worked it out – if so, we were within 150m of driving over it.
 This needs further investigation before anything is published.

 We were welcomed and had tea with the chief along with several other men from the community.
-One was a teacher on a four month stint (school is only in the summer months), who spoke reasonable English.
+One was a teacher on a four-month stint (school is only in the summer months), who spoke reasonable English.
 Malang asked whether anyone from the local community had ventured up the Chelab Valley to the source of the stream.
 The chief said that while they use the valley to graze their yaks, sheep and goats, no one had any need or interest in following it to the source – above where the grass grows.

 Back at Aqtashtoq, the donkey handler and his two donkeys had arrived.
 Malang had hired him in Sarhad.
 From there the donkey entourage immediately began the 80km trek.
 They started at 2.30am in order to make it in time the next day (40km a day on foot).